 Member, House Veterans' Affairs Committee

-In 2017, Representative Solomon sponsored a new animal-protection law that requires that the sheltering and nourishment of dogs conform to the industry standards established by the Tufts Animal Care and Conditions Scale.
-He also successfully introduced a Justice Reinvestment reform bill that allows those individuals with prior convictions for possession with intent to deliver or crimes of violence, to be eligible for the Drug Court program in Superior Court.
+In 2017, Representative Solomon introduced an animal-protection law that requires that the sheltering and nourishment of dogs conform to the industry standards established by the Tufts Animal Care and Conditions Scale.
+He also successfully introduced a Justice Reinvestment reform bill that allows those individuals with prior convictions for possession with intent to deliver or crimes of violence, to be eligible for the drug court program in Superior Court.

-He also sponsored a law that now requires local law enforcement to share information with local school departments for the purposes of notifying parents of students whose bus stop is within 1,000 feet of the residence of a Level 3 sex offender.
+He also introduced a law that requires local law enforcement to share information with local school departments for the purposes of notifying parents of students whose bus stop is within 1000 feet of the residence of a Level 3 sex offender.

 In 2016, he introduced legislation that gives certain insurance protections to condominium owners.
 He also successfully sponsored legislation to create a special license plate honoring and financially supporting the Rocky Point Foundation, which advocates and supports the public access and enjoyment of the former amusement park.